 Moreover, we've gotten full damps of these data.

-In this example, “arealpassword” represents an actual password I have indeed used in the past — just not for that email account.
+In this example, “arealpassword” represents an actual password I really used in the past — just not for that email account.

 It’s spam, pure and simple

-Has a Hacker Really Hacked My Email Account?
-These messages really are nothing more than spam.
-Mark them as such and move on.
+These messages are nothing more than spam.
+Mark them as spam and move on.

-More correctly, they’re a scam: they’re trying to fool you into paying when there’s absolutely no reason to.
+More correctly, they’re a scam: they’re trying to scare you into paying blackmail when there’s no reason to.

-Messages like this are sent to thousands upon thousands of email addresses every day.
-Just like spam.
+Spam/scam messages like this are sent to thousands of email addresses every day.
 If you have multiple email addresses, you’ll probably see them across many accounts.

-I have dozens of email addresses and I get dozens and dozens of these messages.
+I have dozens of email addresses, and I get dozens of these messages.
 If Gmail hasn’t already identified them as spam, I mark them as such and move on.

 The messages lie